JumanaBaharul/Image-Forgery-Detection/README.md

 ## Project Overview

-This project implements an advanced image forgery detection system using Error Level Analysis (ELA) and Convolutional Neural Networks (CNNs) to identify manipulated images.
+This project implements an advanced image forgery detection system using Error Level Analysis (ELA) and Convolutional Neural Networks (CNNs) to identify manipulated images with high accuracy.

 ## Dataset